 Of course, the biggest drawback of the V8 Absolute is the price.
 This is an expensive vacuum cleaner that costs considerably more than most cylinder and upright models.
 Even so, it’s an outstanding cordless that’s worth every penny.

-If you're looking for something a bit cheaper than the Dyson or Miele vacuum cleaners on this list, the Vax Air Lift U84-AL-Pe could be a great alternative.
+If you’re looking for something a bit cheaper than the Dyson or Miele vacuum cleaners on this list, the Vax UCPECHV1 Air Lift Pet (successor to the also excellent Vax Air Lift U84-AL-Pe) could be a great alternative.
 It features a similar lift-out design to the Shark and is also great on pet hair.
-It's not the most powerful vacuum on the market, but still does a decent job for an excellent price.
+It’s not the most powerful vacuum on the market, but still does a decent job for an excellent price.

 - Solid all-rounder that's great for pet hair